France's women's liberation movement turns 50

 The date had been carefully chosen to coincide with the US where women were marking the 50th anniversary of their right to vote.
 Their French feminist counterparts wanted to mark that day with aplomb.

-“We told ourselves we really had to strike a blow,” writer Cathy Bernheim, one of the nine women, told France Info TV.
-The famous monument was a good place “to try and get the message across that ‘one man out of two is a woman’”.
+“We told ourselves we really had to strike a blow,” writer Cathy Bernheim, one of the nine women, told France 2 TV.
+The famous monument was a good place “to try and get the message across that ‘one out of two men... is a woman’”.

 That slogan, emblazoned on their banners, has gone down in history.
 But it baffled police at the time.

-Turning to one of the women who had just come back from studying in the States they said: “Do you really believe that one out of two of our French men are not virile?”
+Turning to one of the women who had just come back from studying in the States they said: “Do you really believe that one out of two French men are not virile?”

 The media were fascinated but equally at a loss as to what to make of these young feminists chanting songs as they marched up the Champs-Elysées.